Sahilamin219/Car-Number-Plate-detection/README.md

 # Car-Number-Plate-deection
 Aim

-We are detecting number plates and recognize car number using MAT-LAB software
+We are detecting number plates and recognize car using MAT-LAB software

 Description Of Project